Home » LGBTQ+ Culture » Controlled & Consumed: How White Power Governs Black Queer Life

 Here, white power does not refer only to explicit or organised racism.
 It names the wider white-dominant order: the cultural and institutional systems that hold and regulate social power.
 Black queer men often encounter this hierarchy from within as much as from outside.

 George Yancy’s work helps clarify the racial structure at stake here.
-He argues that Black life is lived under a white gaze that does not simply observe, but distorts, disciplines, and renders Black presence hypervisible as a problem to be managed (Yancy, 2013).
+He argues that Black men live under a constant white gaze that does not simply observe, but distorts, disciplines, and renders Black presence hypervisible as a problem to be managed (Yancy, 2013).

 Dual Forces of Control: Respectability and Consumption